Turing Video-based Cognitive Tests to Handle Entangled Concepts: Introduction

-In particular, in the `holistic quantum computational semantics', meanings are typically represented by quantum superpositions of meanings and are treated as fundamentally dynamical objects.
+In particular, in the `holistic quantum computational semantics' approach, meanings are typically represented by quantum superpositions of meanings and are treated as fundamentally dynamical objects.
 Any global meaning determines partial meanings, which are frequently vaguer than the global one.
 The majority of research on quantum computational logics has focused on sentential logics, whose alphabet is made up of atomic sentences and logical connectives.
-A first-order epistemic quantum computational logic with a semantic characterization that can express sentences like ``the animal acts,'' ``the animal eats the food'', etc. was presented in \cite{dallachiaraetal2015}.

-An alternative but similar approach considers a concept as an entity whose meaning is incorporated into a given state, whose state can change under the influence of a context, and represents conceptual entities in the formalism of quantum theory in Hilbert space \cite{aertssassolisozzo2016}.
+A first-order epistemic quantum computational logic with a semantic characterization that can express sentences like ``the animal acts,'' ``the animal eats the food'', etc. was presented in \citet{dallachiaraetal2015}.
+An alternative, but similar, approach considers a concept as an entity whose meaning is incorporated into a given state, whose state can change under the influence of a context, and represents conceptual entities in the formalism of quantum theory in Hilbert space \citep{aertssassolisozzo2016}.
+Within these two quantum approaches, empirical and theoretical studies have been carried out with the aim of identifying `quantum entanglement' in the combination of natural concepts \citep{bruza2009,bruzakittonelsonmcevoy2009,aertssozzo2011,aertssozzo2014,gronchistrambini2017,arguelles2018,aertsetal2019,beltrangeriente2019,arguellessozzo2020,aertsbeltrangerientesozzo2021,aertsarguellesbeltrangerientesozzo2023b,bertinietal2023}.